craftercms/docs/source/site-administrators/engine/engine-multi-environment-configuration.rst

 Example
 -------

-Let's take a look at an example of creating a new environment, called ``mycustomenv`` with the ``urlrewrite.xml`` file overridden in the new environment for a site created using the Website Editorial blueprint:
+Let's take a look at an example of creating a new environment, called ``mycustomenv`` with the ``urlrewrite.xml`` file overridden in the new environment for a project created using the Website Editorial blueprint:

 #.
 We'll create a folder called ``env`` under ``data/repos/site/mysite/sandbox/config/engine``